jojozhuang/jojozhuang.github.io/_posts/2016-09-10-install-and-use-docker-on-ubuntu.md

 ## 6.3 Check The New Image in Docker Hub
 Log into the Docker Hub, we see there is a new image.
 ![MIME Type](/public/pics/2016-09-10/newimageonhub1.png)
-Now, you can share this image to other and you can pull this image from Docker Hub as well.
+Now, you can share this image to others and you can pull this image from Docker Hub as well.
 ![MIME Type](/public/pics/2016-09-10/newimageonhub2.png)

 ## 7. Pull The New Image on Mac